vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Request-VcenterRootPasswordExpiration.md

 ## Synopsis

-Retrieves the `root` user password expiration policy for a vCenter Server instance.
+Retrieves the `root` user password expiration policy for a vCenter instance.

 ## Syntax